bermudi/conventional-commits-unofficial/README.md

 16. `BREAKING-CHANGE` MUST be synonymous with `BREAKING CHANGE`, when used as a token in a footer.

-17. The `Spec-Ref:` footer token MAY be used to reference the path to the specification file, directory, or change-id governing the commit (e.g., `Spec-Ref: openspec/changes/feat-x`).
-This footer is RECOMMENDED for commits that implement a previously defined specification.
+17. The `Spec-Ref:` footer token MAY be used to reference the path to the specification file, directory, or change-id governing the commit (e.g., `Spec-Ref: proposals/feat-x`).
+This footer is OPTIONAL and most valuable for teams using formal specification systems or AI coding assistants.

 18. A single commit MUST represent a single logical change.
-In spec-driven workflows, the commit defining the specification (`spec:`) and the commit implementing it (`feat:`, `fix:`, etc.) SHALL be treated as separate logical changes and SHOULD be committed separately.
+In specification-driven workflows, the commit defining the specification (`spec:`) and the commit implementing it (`feat:`, `fix:`, etc.) MAY be treated as separate logical changes and can be committed separately to maintain clear audit trails.

 ---

-## AI-Assisted Workflow Guidance (Non-Normative)
+## Specification Workflow Guidance (Non-Normative)

-To maximize the efficiency of AI agents (Coding Assistants, Auto-PR generators), the following patterns are suggested.
+For teams using formal specifications (ADRs, RFCs, or similar decision records), the following patterns may provide additional value.

-### The Spec-Implementation-Archive Loop
+### The Proposal-Implementation Pattern

-When using an AI to build software, the git log should reflect the state machine of the decision:
+When specifications govern development, the git log can reflect the decision lifecycle:

 1. **The Proposal:** `spec: propose new search logic`.
-This commit contains the "Delta" requirements.
+This commit captures requirements or design decisions.
 2. **The Implementation:** `feat(impl): implement search filters`.
 This commit contains the code.
-The `Spec-Ref` footer links it to the proposal.
+The `Spec-Ref` footer optionally links it to the proposal.
-3. **The Archival:** `spec: archive search logic`.
-This commit moves the change to the archive and updates the "Source of Truth" in the main specs directory.
+3. **The Completion:** `spec: archive search logic proposal`.
+This commit moves the proposal to an archive if your workflow uses one.

-### Context Loading
+### Benefits of Separation

-AI agents can use the `Spec-Ref` footer to automatically locate and load the relevant documentation into their context window, reducing the need for manual file-tagging by the human user.
+Keeping `spec:` and implementation commits separate allows:

-### Why Separate Commits?
+- Independent rollback of implementation without losing decision records

-Keeping `spec:` and `feat(impl):` commits separate allows:
+- Multiple implementation attempts referencing the same specification
-- Rollback of implementation without losing the decision record
+- Clear audit trail separating decisions from execution
-- Multiple implementation attempts against the same spec
+- AI agents to automatically load relevant specifications when `Spec-Ref` is present

-- Clear audit trail of what was decided vs. what was built
+### Usage Notes

-- AI agents to distinguish "understand the requirement" from "write the code"
+These patterns are entirely optional.
+Teams not using formal specifications can continue using conventional commits without the `spec` type or `Spec-Ref` footer.
+The value increases with the formality of your specification process.

 ---